minio/directpv/docs/troubleshooting.md

 - When the pods and corresponding PVCs were force deleted.
 Force deletion might skip few necessary volume cleanups and make them stale.
 - When the corresponding drive is removed or detached from the cluster. `kubectl directpv volumes list` would indicate such lost volumes with an error tag.
-- The volumes were deleted when directpv pod running in that node was node.
+- The volumes were deleted when directpv pod running in that node was down.
 - etc..

 Plese check `kubectl directpv volumes purge --help` for more helpers.